 Virtual Event Ideas

-There are a million different types of virtual events.
+There are almost an endless amount of virtual event types.
 Whether you're throwing a virtual conference, a virtual meeting, or a virtual event, there is so much that can be done using your virtual event solution.
 But when it comes to virtual event ideas, sometimes waiting for inspiration to strike is a challenge.
-From adding in some fun to your virtual event with digital cooking lessons, a mixologist class, a dance party, or a comedy show, to engaging attendees more with live polling, breakout sessions, or a mobile event app, the options are endless.
+From adding some fun to your virtual event with digital cooking lessons, a mixologist class, a dance party, or a comedy show to engaging attendees more with live polling, breakout sessions, or a mobile event app, the options are endless.

 Virtual Events as Part of Your Meeting and Event Program